 Bayerische Motoren Werke Aktiengesellschaft (BAMXF) was Upgraded to a Hold Rating at Kepler Capital

-Kepler Capital analyst Thomas Besson upgraded Bayerische Motoren Werke Aktiengesellschaft (BAMXF) to Hold yesterday and set a price target of EUR52.00.
-The company’s shares closed last Wednesday at $56.52.
+Bayerische Motoren Werke Aktiengesellschaft (BAMXF) received a Hold rating and a EUR52.00 price target from Kepler Capital analyst Michael Raab yesterday.
+The company’s shares closed last Wednesday at $60.00.

-According to TipRanks.com, Besson is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -8.3% and a 33.1% success rate.
-Besson covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Fiat Chrysler Automobiles, and Daimler.

-Bayerische Motoren Werke Aktiengesellschaft has an analyst consensus of Moderate Buy, with a price target consensus of $61.20, implying an 8.3% upside from current levels.
-In a report issued on May 6, Jefferies also maintained a Hold rating on the stock with a EUR48.00 price target.
+Raab has an average return of 24.2% when recommending Bayerische Motoren Werke Aktiengesellschaft.

 See today’s analyst top recommended stocks >>